-Forwards CP to use Effect Target man 1 The controlling team player is counted as three players in a target area in an attacking zone during the opponent actions.
+FORWARDS CP to use Effect Target man 1 A player of the controlling team is counted as three players in a target area in an attacking zone during the opponent action stage.
 This skill can be played at the beginning of the opponent action stage.
-Clinical finisher 2 +1 modifier for goal attempts in the penalty area.
-The use of this skill costs 2 condition points.
-This skill can be played before the goal attempt roll is made.
-Goal poacher 3 If the target area is in the penalty area and the team has a player there, it can choose to change the order of the action stages.
-The team must make a goal attempt as its first action then.
-The use of this skill costs 3 condition points.
-Controlling team only.
+Clinical finisher 2 +1 die roll modifier to a goal attempt made from the penalty area.
+This skill can be played when the team announces the goal attempt, but before the die is rolled. target area is in the opponent's p in that area.
+The first action of th The controlling team can choose to change the order of the action stages if the target area is in the opponent's penalty area in the controlling team has a player in that area.
+The first action of the controlling team must be a goal attempt.
 This skill can be played at the end of the control check stage.
-Actor 1 When an opponent must roll for yellow or red card, they must roll two dice instead of one.
-The actor can choose which one to discard.
-If the dice equals, the original event will be ignored and the actor will get yellow card instead and the opponent will continue with a free kick.
+Actor 1 If a special event would occur in the team's attack zone roll a die before determining the special event.
+1: Instead of a special event the actor will get a yellow card and a free kick is awarded to the opponent team.
+2-3: no effect, roll for a special event.
+4-6: Instead of a special event the actor's team is awarded a free kick.
+The opponent must roll for a yellow card with +1 die roll modifier.
+This skill can be played in the control check phase when a special event occurs.
 Dribbling attacker 1 If the ball is in the attack zone the controlling team can try to dribble the ball to the adjacent area.
 The team must roll a die and reduce the ball value from the die value.
 If the result is higher or equals to the number of opponent players in the area a CT player and the ball is moved to the adjacent area.
 Otherwise the opponent gets the ball and the new value will be the die value rolled for the dribbling.
 This skill can be played in the controlling teams actions stage.
-Skilled attacker 1 If the controlling teams passes a control check and the die value was higher than the number of defenders in the target area the controlling team can reduce one from the new ball value.
+This skill can be played in the controlling team's actions stage.
+Skilled attacker 1 If the target area is in the attack zone then the controlling team can educe one from the new ball value after a successful control check.
+This skill can be played at the beginning of turn when the target area is chosen.

-A11 Advanced special events

-Advanced special events make the game more narrative and gives more rare events for the match.
+A11 Advanced special events Advanced special events make the game more narrative and gives more rare events for the match.